-Continuing from the 2012-13 academic year, Nicholls State University utilizes LiveText, an online assessment system, to assess its general education curriculum.
+Continuing from the 2013-14 academic year, Nicholls State University continues to utilize LiveText, an online assessment system, to assess its general education curriculum.
 The software is introduced to students in the UNIV 101 course by the professional advisors.
 Use of the software will progress with the students through the general education curriculum and will assess their basic competencies along the way.
 Through course embedded assessment, the university will get a more complete view of the achievement levels of general education competencies while using assignments already being done for the class.
-Through the continual examination of the results, the faculty will collaborate, using their expertise in their area, to evaluate the general education curricula.
-This process includes a constant evaluation of the learning outcomes and how well our assessment criteria serve our purpose and goals.
-LiveText

 Because the University will be using LiveText as the platform to collect the assessments, the students will also benefit from this process.
 Not only will students be able to track their own growth toward meeting the outcomes, they will also be able to create e-portfolios that reflect their accomplishments in a variety of disciplines and assignments.
 Input from the faculty will also guide program decision, revision, and development, which, in the end, will directly benefit the students' performance and outcomes.
 Development of the e-portfolios will begin in UNIV 101 with the inclusion of an assessed career interview project.
 Beginning in the fall 2013, data was collected for this assessment and students scored at the benchmark level at higher than expected rates.
-The interview project will continue to be assessed as a baseline assessment for career portfolios and is also linked to several General Education Learning Outcomes.
+The interview project continues to be assessed as a baseline assessment for career portfolios and is also linked to several General Education Learning Outcomes.

 Within the College of Nursing and Allied Health, the Department of Nursing BSN program and the Department of Allied Health Sciences four degree programs utilize LiveText, a university assessment initiative.
 Specifically, the BSN program continues participation in LiveText whereby key assignments throughout the program are linked to the Commission on Collegiate Nursing Education's standards for accreditation, the Essentials of Baccalaureate Education, and student learning outcomes.
-The Communicative Disorders program recently implemented the use of LiveText for all clinical courses to track, monitor, and report on student outcomes for each of these courses.
-The Dietetics program pilot tested the use of LiveText in its Dietetics 390 course and is moving forward with further implementation.
-Rubrics provide the mechanism for student evaluation and a component of program assessment.
+The Communicative Disorders program continues to use LiveText for all clinical courses to track, monitor, and report on student outcomes for each of these courses.
+The Dietetics program pilot tested the use of LiveText in its Dietetics 390 course and is moving forward with further implementation in DIET 459 Senior Seminar course for development of electronic portfolios Rubrics provide the mechanism for student evaluation and a component of program assessment.
 Defined elements within the rubrics are measured to indicate proficiency.
 Additionally, LiveText provides the opportunity for the assessment of inter-rater consistency among faculty in the evaluation of assignments which further supports use of data and alignment with expected student outcomes.